Jay-Idrees/SAS-Progamming-Clinical-Trials/readme.md

     - Transforming data from long to wide and wide to long
     - `doloop`, `proc transpose`
     - `retain`
+        - Retain can be used to select a baseline and then calculate percent change.
+In the case of missing data you can have the best value carried forward, least value carried forward or the last value carried forward options
     - `if then else`
         - You can use this to create categories.
 The categories should be mutually exclusive
     - functions (`input`, `put`, `date`)